ongres/stackgres/doc/content/en/04-administration-guide/16-upgrade/01-upgrade-via-helm/_index.md

 or performing a minor version upgrade does not clear it.
 Do not confuse it with the `ComponentsUpdated` condition, which is about Postgres and extension versions; see [upgrade check]({{% relref "04-administration-guide/06-database-operations/08-upgrade-check" %}}).
-On a `SGShardedCluster` the condition is aggregated from the sharded cluster and all of its child `SGCluster`s.
+On a `SGShardedCluster` the condition is aggregated from the sharded cluster and the `PendingUpgrade` condition of all of its child `SGCluster`s.

 ### Version Compatibility